Jabble/tamu-rdm-workshops/modules/02-research-data-lifecycle/research-data-lifecycle.md

 - Participants recognize that research data have a "lifetime" or "lifecycle."

 ## Introduction
+*Hand out pens and sheets of paper with sticky notes attached*

 In this series we will think about managing research data over time.

 For this section, we'll talk about the "life" of research data to get an overview of data management concerns at different points during – and after – a research project.